-According to prosecutors, Gaston barrelled through a red light after a drug sale — slamming into the the SUV with Rhodes and Ellis inside without braking.
+According to prosecutors, Gaston barreled through a red light after a drug sale — slamming into the SUV with Rhodes and Ellis inside without braking.
 A criminal complaint says crack cocaine was recovered from his vehicle.

 The speed limit in the area is 30 miles-per-hour.

 A cousin in the SUV with Rhodes and Ellis, Tionna Williams, survived the crash, but was badly hurt.